Syrian opposition chooses Saudi-backed leader

 The United Nations estimates between 2,500 and 4,000 civilians are trapped inside Homs.

-Some activists decried the National Coalition meetings as a petty power struggle while the battle in Homs raged and appeared to be swinging in favour of Assad's forces.
+Some activists decried the National Coalition meetings as a petty power struggle while the battle in Homs raged and appeared to be swinging in favor of Assad's forces.

-"How dare the NC have elections and go about its normal business as Homs gets pummelled?
+"How dare the NC have elections and go about its normal business as Homs gets pummeled?
 History won't be kind to you," said one activist on Twitter, called Nader.

 Fighting also took place in two southern districts of the capital, where activists reported rocket and artillery attacks.